-The Great Atlantic Hurricane was a monster that rivaled the 1938 storm in force and fury.
+The Great Atlantic Hurricane rivaled the 1938 storm in force and fury.
 It killed hundreds, most at sea, and caused $1 billion in damage.

-The Great Atlantic Hurricane could have been much, much worse had it not been for the pilots who flew into the intensifying storm and provided detailed real-time knowledge of it.
-The Weather Bureau and civil defense officials who had been alerted to danger throughout World War II used that information to evacuate people from the coast and save lives.
+The monster gale could have been much, much worse.
+But pilots flew into the intensifying storm and provided detailed real-time knowledge of it.
+Weather Bureau and civil defense officials, alerted to weather danger throughout World War II, urged evacuation from the coast.
+That saved many lives.

 Great Atlantic Hurricane

 On Sept.
-9, 1944, a U.S. Army Air Force WB-25D with extra fuel tanks flew into the Great Atlantic Hurricane developing 250 miles north of Puerto Rico.
-It was the first of seven military flights into one of the worst storms of the century.
+9, 1944, a U.S. Army Air Force B-25 with extra fuel tanks flew into the Great Atlantic Hurricane developing 250 miles north of Puerto Rico.
+Pilots flew seven more military flights into one of the worst storms of the century.

-World War II was raging, and the military needed to know how the weather would affect wartime patrols and other forces at sea.
-But the need for military intelligence had the added benefit of alerting civilians to the colossal storm — a danger worse than Nazi U-boats.
+As World War II raged, the military needed to know how weather would affect wartime patrols and other forces at sea.
+But the need for military intelligence had the added benefit of alerting civilians to the colossal storm — a danger worse than German U-boats.

 The plane that flew into the hurricane encountered tremendous turbulence.
 The weather officer, Lt.
 Victor Klobuchar, estimated wind speeds of 140 mph.
 From time to time the pilot and co-pilot lost control of the airplane, and they feared it would be ripped apart or crash.
-When they returned safely, they discovered 150 rivets had been sheared from just one wing.
+When they returned safely, they discovered 150 rivets sheared from just one wing.

 The information they brought back about the storm saved countless lives.
 Warnings were issued by radio and loudspeakers.
 Families were evacuated from coastal areas where people had been trapped in 1938.

 …hour after hour, radio stations from Delaware to Maine cried the alarm, like pygmies running ahead of a mad elephant.
 The people listened to the loudspeakers.

 In Fitchburg, Mass., for example, civil defense headquarters was notified of the storm and the city’s chief air raid warden told sector wardens to call their emergency personnel if necessary.

 Harry Gratwick, in Stories From the Maine Coast: Skippers, Ships and Storms, adds a personal note to his account of the storm: